nbreznau/CRI/README.md

 ### Run All Code

-The following scripts runs _all_ notebook files in order to check there are no code issues.
+The following scripts run _all_ notebook files in order to check there are no code issues.

 ```r
 source("all.R")